Professor Layton vs. Phoenix Wright: Ace Attorney: Downloadable content

-Level-5 announced that they would release downloadable content for the game, including a new storyline, written by Shu Takumi, which would be split up in 12 episodes.
+Level-5 announced that they would release downloadable content for the game, including a new storyline written by Shu Takumi, which would be split up in 12 episodes.
 It is playable when the game has been cleared once.
-The downloadable content, which included new puzzles and gallery items, was released every Wednesday for 24 weeks, starting on December 12, 2012, with the different kinds of downloadable content alternating each week.
+The downloadable content was released every Wednesday for 24 weeks, starting on December 12, 2012, and alternated each week between new gallery content and new story episodes with additional puzzles.

 In PAL regions, the content was offered in a similar manner, starting with a story episode on the game's release date, and then releasing new content every week until the start of September.
 In North America, content was released regularly over the course of six weeks beginning on the game's release date.

 The downloadable story episodes, which are considered non-canon and frequently break the fourth wall, take place one year after the events of the game and feature Layton, Luke, Phoenix, and Maya returning to Labyrinthia for a visit.

 Plot

-In London, a young woman named Espella Cantabella is chased by a mysterious force and seeks the aid of Professor Hershel Layton and his apprentice, Luke Triton.
-The three are attacked by what appears to be witches; Espella escapes on a cargo freighter while Layton and Luke are seemingly drawn into a medieval town called Labyrinthia via a book called "Historia Labyrinthia" owned by Espella.
+In London, Espella Cantabella seeks the aid of Professor Layton and his apprentice Luke.
+The three are attacked by what appear to be witches; Espella escapes on a cargo freighter while Layton and Luke are seemingly drawn into a medieval town called Labyrinthia via a book owned by Espella.
 Espella is quickly arrested for assault and theft when the freighter docks, following an attack on a freighter staff member.
-Phoenix Wright, an American defense attorney from Los Angeles, and his assistant Maya Fey, are in London as part of a legal exchange, and are assigned to Espella's case.
-They ultimately deduce that Espella stumbled upon a jewel smuggling operation while on the freighter and was attacked by the supposed victim of the assault.
-Afterwards, they are supposedly drawn into Labyrinthia through Espella's book as well.
+Phoenix Wright, an American defense attorney in London as part of a legal exchange, is assigned to Espella's case.
+Phoenix ultimately deduces that Espella stumbled upon a jewel smuggling operation and was attacked by the supposed victim.
+Afterwards, he and his assistant Maya Fey are drawn into Labyrinthia through Espella's book as well.

-Layton and Luke learn that witches supposedly reside in Labyrinthia, and the town is controlled by the Storyteller, a man who allegedly can turn anything he writes into reality.
-The town's Knights of the Inquisition, led by High Inquisitor Darklaw, prosecute and execute by fire all discovered witches in the Witch's Court.
+Layton and Luke learn that Labyrinthia is controlled by the Storyteller, a man who allegedly can turn anything he writes into reality.
+The town's Knights of the Inquisition, led by High Inquisitor Darklaw, prosecute and execute by fire all supposed witches in the Witch's Court.
 The Inquisition seeks to locate the Great Witch Bezella, the witches' mythical leader who caused Labyrinthia's devastating Legendary Fire millennia ago.
 Layton and Luke discover Phoenix and Maya, having been brainwashed into thinking they are bakers.
-When Espella is accused of witchcraft, she calls on Phoenix to defend her; he and Maya overcome their brainwashing, and with the help of Layton and Luke, prove Espella's innocence.
+When Espella is accused of witchcraft, she calls on Phoenix to defend her; overcoming his brainwashing, Phoenix and the others prove Espella's innocence.